medialab/spsm-database/README.md

 ### Tweet Table to Tweet-Query Relational Table

+#### Description

 The `tweet` table contains every tweet collected during the course of data collection for the project.
 The primary key is the column `id`, which represents the Tweet's ID according to Twitter.
-Tweets collected by search queries are related together via the `tweet_query` relational table.
-The latter table contains every pairing of tweet and query.
-The primary key is the composite of the `tweet_id` and `query`, which ensures that the table only contains a unique set of relations between Tweets and search queries.
+Tweets collected by search queries are related to one another via the `tweet_query` relational table.
+The latter table contains every pairing of Tweet and search query.
+The primary key of the `tweet_query` table is the composite of the `tweet_id` and `query` fields, which ensures that the table contains only a unique set of relations between Tweets and search queries.

+#### Many-to-Many Relation

 In the relational `tweet_query` table, the ID of a Tweet (`tweet_id`) can occur many times if a Tweet satisifed more than one query.
 Likewise, the `query` can occur many times if more than one Tweet matched on the search query.

+#### Data ingestion

+If when inserting data to the `tweet` table the Tweet already exists in the table, a comparison is made and the prioritized Tweet's data is either conserved or used to replace the existing data.

+_Note: Currently, priority is given to Tweets that were collected more recently in order to have more updated counts of user interactions with the Tweet._

 ![tweet/tweet-query relation](doc/ER-Diagram_2.png)

 ### Tweet Table to User Table

+#### Description

-The `tweet` table also relates to the table `user`.
+The `tweet` table also relates to the table `twitter_user`.
 The latter's primary key is the column `id`, which relates to the Twitter user's ID according to Twitter.

+### Many-to-Many Relation

-Note: At the moment (late June 2023), only the Tweet's author (`user_id`) is related to the Twitter users in the `user` table.
-However, the `user` table is conceived so that it represents a unique set of Twitter users pertinent to the database.
-Consequently, other fields in the `tweet` table, such as `retweeted_user_id`, also have a relation to the Twitter users in the `user` table.
-Right now, the data in `user` table is derived from the author of a Tweet in the `tweet` table because the author allows for the population of many of the data fields in the `user` table.
-However, the `user` table should also contain nearly empty rows corresponding to a Twitter user for whom only the ID is known because it corresponds to a field such as `quoted_user_id`.
-This modification to the `user` table is in progress.
+_Note: At the moment (late June 2023), only the Tweet's author (`user_id`) is related to the Twitter users in the `twitter_user` table.
+However, the `twitter_user` table is conceived so that it represents a unique set of Twitter users pertinent to the database.
+Consequently, other fields in the `tweet` table, such as `retweeted_user_id`, also have a relation to the Twitter users in the `twitter_user` table.
+Right now, the data in `twitter_user` table is derived from the author of a Tweet in the `tweet` table because the author allows for the population of many of the data fields in the `twitter_user` table.
+However, the `twitter_user` table should also contain nearly empty rows corresponding to a Twitter user for whom only the ID is known because it corresponds to a field such as `quoted_user_id`.
+This modification to the `twitter_user` table is in progress._

+#### Data Ingestion

+If when inserting data to the `user` table the Twitter user already exists in the table, a comparison is made and the prioritized user's data is either conserved or used to replace the existing data.

+_Note: Currently, because Twitter users are only added to the `user` table if they authored a Tweet in the database, priority is based on the recency of the Tweet that the user authored.
+The idea behind this prioritization is to have a more up-to-date version of the Twitter user's profile.
+However, an argument for prioritizing data from the user's oldest Tweet in the database could be made as well._

 ![tweet/user relation](doc/ER-Diagram_1.png)